molefrog/domik.ltd/README.md

 You'll need an **access code** to read the story, you can find the codes for each released chapter [here](https://t.me/domik_ltd).

 ![Domik specialises in house construction](src/chapters/4-four/meeting-new-friends.webp)

-*:gb: The book is yet to be translated to English, in the meantime, you can play around with the puzzles and check out the source code.
-Good luck!*